AiMingQi/22222/README.md

+# Welcome to 22222.World
-# 22222.World - ETHDenver 2022 Virtual Hackathon Submission
+## ETHDenver 2022 Virtual Hackathon Submission
-22222.World

 ## An NFTW Project

+### ColoradoJam - Tableland - Lit Protocol - IPFS

+## Current Site IPFS CID: QmcKFtvJNy5XfbMoKaWnoKTrywaqWpcJaMmk1inA2U6ZaG

 22222.World is an 'exclusive club' of members.
 To be in our club your must own a valid 22222.World NFT.
 And you have to be down with ColoradoJam!